bailijiang/Note/English/Five-Stars-Words_utf8.md

 * I never carry much money about me.
 * Love for art carried him abroad.
 * Three pillars carries the whole roof.
+* Which minister carries responsibility for the police?
+* Do you want to carry the whole game?

 <a id="draw"></a>
 ####draw